Group Steering: Approaches Based on Power Moments: Steer the group of agents as a probability density function

-\begin{remark} The advantage of the proposed problem is twofold.
+for $l = 1, \cdots, 2n$, where $\tau \in \mathcal{D}_{2n}$ is the specified terminal density function. \end{problem} \begin{remark} The advantage of the proposed problem formulation is twofold.
 Firstly, with this formulation, the problem becomes finite-dimensional, allowing for a closed-form solution.
-Secondly, it eliminates the need for the initial and terminal density functions of the agents to adhere to specific classes, enhancing the algorithm's applicability across a diverse array of real-world scenarios. \end{remark}
+Secondly, it eliminates the need for the initial and terminal density functions of the agents to adhere to specific parametric families, enhancing the algorithm's applicability across a diverse array of real-world scenarios. \end{remark}